-In order to better foster the College of Fine Arts (CFA)/Heinz relationship, we established a CFA Fellows program where select 1st year MAM students serve in positions in the School of Music, School of Drama, School of Art, Miller Gallery, STUDIO for Creative Inquiry, and other CFA departments.
-The Fellows assist in the management of day-to-day functions, foster an exchange between their CFA department and the MAM program, while serving as an ambassadors for both programs.
-Students are paid \$15/hour and may earn up to \$5,000 per academic year (approximately 12 hours per week).
+In order to better foster the College of Fine Arts (CFA)/Heinz relationship, we established a CFA Fellows program where select 1st year MAM students serve in positions in the School of Music, School of Drama, School of Art,

+Miller Gallery, STUDIO for Creative Inquiry, and other CFA departments.
+The Fellows assist in the management of day-to-day functions, fostering an exchange between their CFA department and the MAM program while serving as an ambassadors for both programs.
+Students are paid \$15/hour and may earn up to \$5,000 per academic year.